 I highlight similar dynamics in the book’s other cases: electric vehicles and charter schools.
 But each is different in ways that add nuance to the broader argument.
 For instance, in the case of electric vehicles, the adaptation of incumbent carmakers in response to new state policies was fundamental to the emergent pro-electrification coalition.
 In the case of charter schools, the key actors in emergent pro-charter political coalitions were not charter schools themselves—which depended directly on charter laws—but rather the large philanthropists that started to fund them.

-Broadly speaking, by highlighting the national-level political implications of state-level policy decisions, the book supports the notion that state politics and policy is more consequential than traditional perspectives on federalism suggest, and in doing so, helps to explain why national groups have made such massive investments in state politics in recent years.
-Indeed, findings suggest that state policy reforms can be a crucial ingredient in building coalitions for (geographically) broader policy change.
-At the same time, the states cannot go it alone.
-While in each case state policies were critical, reforms also depended on federal policy decisions (often precipitated by prior state policies).
-Ultimately, I argue that both state experimentation and a strong federal government are essential for addressing fundamental political-economic challenges with adaptive and effective public policy.
+By highlighting the national-level political implications of state-level policy decisions, the book supports the notion that state politics and policy is more consequential than traditional perspectives on federalism suggest, and in doing so, helps to explain why national groups have made such massive investments in state politics in recent years.
+Indeed, findings suggest that state policy reform can be a crucial ingredient in building coalitions for policy change with national scope.